A Comprehensive Guide to Puppy Proofing Your Home – A View Through Your Dog’s Eyes

 Outdoor Hazardous Plants

-To ensure that your puppy is safe, it’s essential to clear away any outdoor hazardous plants from your garden.
+To ensure that your puppy is safe, clearing away any outdoor hazardous plants from your garden is essential.
 This way, they won’t be able to access any potentially dangerous vegetation, and you can relax knowing they are secure.

 Secure In-ground Pools from Dogs